Kilian/electron-create-menu/README.md

 ### Optional arguments
 Menu has two optional functions you can pass it

-* The first argument is the `callback` function, where you can further customise or edit the generated menu.
+* The first argument is the `callback` function, where you can further edit (or replace) the generated menu.
-* The second argument is the `i18n` functionwhere you can supply a function to use for translating the menu items.
+* The second argument is the `i18n` function where you can supply a function to use for translating the menu items.

 ```js
 Menu(callback, i18n);